 My CoCoast training in North Berwick

-Right after I registered to the training, I shared the post myself on Facebook.
-I quickly found an enthusiastic buddy: my friend Carrie Sanderson, who is an artist inspired by Scotland nature and wildlife.
+Right after I registered for the training, I shared the post myself on Facebook.
+I quickly found an enthusiastic buddy: my friend Carrie, who is an artist inspired by Scotland nature and wildlife.
 She was just as excited as me by this new activity that would include spending much time counting seashells on the seashore!